btuhany/GameEngine/OpenGLGameEngine/GameEngine/doc/Notes.md

 - [] Abstract managers (renderer, textRenderer, collision manager)
 - [] Check type of component when adding to entity if there is any same type
 - [] MeshData and TextData base class (Abstract mesh data class)
-- [] FPS
+- [] FPS limit fix
 - [] UI Renderer abstraction, polymorphism fix
 - [] Sprite render data material dependency, using the same mesh data instance
-- [] Not instantiated components still contained in manager vector lists (for example: RendererComponent and Renderer)
+- [] Not instantiated components still contained in manager vector lists.
+Components should be registered to System Manager after instantiated (for example: RendererComponent and Renderer)
 - [] Camera space ui canvas
 - [] JSON Serialization/Deserialization
 - [] Application quit handler